verdaccio/website/website/blog/2019-09-30-verdaccio-430-release.md

 > If you 😍 Verdaccio as we do, help us to grow more by donating to the project via [OpenCollective](https://opencollective.com/verdaccio).

-Thanks for support Verdaccio ! 👏👏👏👏.
+Thanks for supporting Verdaccio ! 👏👏👏👏.

 <!--truncate-->